 SCREEN: All MS is selected, followed by the scan mode being assigned as ALL.

 If using masses to extract an ion, insert the theoretical m/z of the molecule of interest [1].
 If using a formula to extract an ion, insert the formula for the molecule as well as the ion forms of interest for the chromatogram [2].
-Set the polarity to positive mode [3].
+Set the polarity to positive mode and add the ion to the list[3].

 SCREEN: The theoretical m/z value of the molecule of interest is inserted.

-SCREEN: The formula for the molecule and the ion forms of interest for the chromatogram is inserted.
+SCREEN: The polarity is set to positive and ion is added to the list.

-SCREEN: The polarity is set to positive.
+SCREEN:.
+The formula for the molecule and the ion forms of interest for the chromatogram is inserted.
+Polarity is already in positive mode.

-For the mass spectrum, right-click at the baseline of one edge of the compound peak and drag to the other edge of the peak [1].
+For the mass spectrum, make sure the chromatogram is selected and right-click at the baseline of one edge of the compound peak and drag to the other edge of the peak [1].

 SCREEN: The baseline on one edge of the compound peak is selected by right-click, and the cursor is dragged to the other edge of the peak.

 To generate a Mobilogram, right-click on the left tab titled Mobilogram and select Edit Mobilogram [1].
-When the window titled edit Mobilogram traces appears, begin editing the chromatogram [2].
+When the window titled edit Mobilogram traces appears, begin editing like what was done with the chromatogram [2].

 SCREEN: The left tab titled Mobilogram is selected by right-click, and then the Edit Mobilogram option is selected.